somoscuatro/docker-wordpress-local/README.md

 ## How to Use Xdebug

+Xdebug comes pre-installed and activated in the wp and cli containers, allowing debugging of website requests and WP-CLI commands.

-Xdebug is enabled by default.
-To use it with Visual Studio Code, you have to include `?XDEBUG_SESSION=TRUE` in the URL you are browsing, and you have to use this `launch.json` settings:
+To use Xdebug with Visual Studio Code, you have to include `?XDEBUG_SESSION=TRUE` in the URL you are browsing, and you have to use this `launch.json` settings:

 ```JSON
 {